Fearless? I was far from it as I looked down at the little square gift in my hands.

 4. Take a Fear Timeout.

-Everyone is busy—life is busy.
-Culture doesn’t regularly take breaks unless forced to do so.
-Many Americans don’t even take their paid vacations!
+I know, it’s hard to take breaks or even think about resting because of all.the.things. you are responsible for.
+Plus, everyone is busy—life is busy.
+Culture doesn’t regularly take breaks unless forced to do so and many Americans don’t even take their paid vacations!

 Although, it would be better if you took breaks before this happens, when you do feel this way, recognize it for what it is.
 Breaks can be vacations or 15 minutes!